-The Cabinet of Dr. Caligari, one film from the movement directed by Robert Wiene, is an absolute masterpiece of production design and aesthetics.
+The Cabinet of Dr. Caligari, an outstanding example from the movement directed by Robert Wiene, is an absolute masterpiece of production design and aesthetics.
 Everything is sharp edges and jagged angles, all so inhuman and inorganic.
-It’s truly unlike anything I’ve ever seen, relentless with disorienting and imbalanced settings.
+It’s truly unlike anything else in cinema; just relentless with disorienting and imbalanced settings.
 It’s not that the film builds to a few moments that use a distorted mise en scene — it’s that every single shot of the film has that effect.

 The use of lighting and shadows play a crucial role, too.
 Bleak, sharp shadows build the sense of a world in disarray, with the very essence of modern life dangerous and falling apart at the seams.
 Many sets also have a heavily artificial, painted look that expands the expressionistic feeling, as if this film is a Edvard Munch painting brought to life.